-- Ban registered lobbyists from making contributions or bundling for congressional campaigns.
+- Banning registered lobbyists from making contributions or bundling for congressional campaigns.

-- Update lobbying disclosure laws to ensure more accurate information about paid efforts to influence U.S. policymaking — especially from foreign corporations and governments.
+- Updating lobbying disclosure laws to ensure more accurate information about paid efforts to influence U.S. policymaking — especially from foreign corporations and governments.

-- Prohibit Cabinet secretaries from conducting campaign fundraising or attending campaign fundraisers.
+- Prohibiting Cabinet secretaries from conducting campaign fundraising or attending campaign fundraisers.